-(d) Cash
+(d) Cash and cash equivalents

-Cash is comprised of cash on hand and demand deposits.
+Cash and cash equivalents are comprised of cash on hand, demand deposits, and cashable guaranteed investment certificates.

 (e) Financial Instruments

 The Company applies the requirements of IFRS 9 - Financial Instruments ("IFRS 9") which utilizes a model for recognition and measurement of financial instruments and a single, forward-looking "expected loss" impairment model.
 The following is the Company's accounting policy for financial instruments under IFRS 9: